 Rainbows are also a popular symbol of the LGBTQ+ movement, so for someone who has just come out, these rainbow butterfly tattoos might be a great way to symbolize your confidence in beginning your new life with your identity.

 Different Butterfly Tattoo Designs and Their Meanings

-Not only does it matter what type of butterfly matter you choose, but what your pair with it.
+Not only does it matter what type of butterfly you choose, but what you pair with it.

 Each tattoo design below shows a different symbolism associated with that design.